CaitieM20/Monitorama2016/Runbook.md

  5. Verify service has recovered

 ##Contact Info
 Team contact info.
-Potentially contact info for who to escalate to
+Potentially contact info for who to escalate to.
+What services do we have dependencies on?
+How do we escalate to them?
+Define this information here.

 ##Latest Deployments
 We do Production Change Management Deployments via Jira, we included a link of all the latest changes here.
 Recent commits, CI log etc... is incredibly helpful in understanding what code is deployed to the system, what recent changes were made.